MariusEvans/Auswendig/README.md

 5. Auswendig includes a "Leitner" activity, unlike Quizlet. <br />
 6. Auswendig allows cards to be read in order or shuffled as well as starred, unlike Anki. <br />
 7. Flashcards in multiple sets containing an entered tag can be searched for.
+8. All activites can be shuffled! <br />
+9. Up to three sets can be exported to actual flashcards which can be printed.

 ## Context
 <br />